woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fix - Fixed fatal error that showed up when bundling a Variable Product with Variation Bundles.

 = 1.1.1 =
 * Fix - Make sure variation fields are saved correctly when removing a saved Variation Bundle.